 When I stop and reflect on how I got where I am, it’s immediately visible the impact that many people have had on my life.
 From a professional point of view, there’s been the mentors, the managers, the partners but above all the collaborators and team members that all have added to how I have become.
 I realise I’ve been a sponge in many ways, absorbing ideas, emotions, knowledge, skills and experiences.
 The list is long, and for sure incomplete.
 Also because often I can frame a concept that derives from an encounter of my life, sometimes years after this happened.

 Today I want to start with my collaborators, people I’ve often selected and hired in my career (or sometimes I found as part of the teams I joined).
 The learnings I got through these people have been the more persistent, and I am more and more thankful for a lot of these.
 I won’t be able to name everybody, but for sure I want to start with Gianmario Trovò who started his career long time ago in Summit in Milan.
+Same as Andrea Santin although I only took part in his recruiting.
 From my period at Diesel I have to thank Fabio Saccà who started his professional career as an intern back then, Karin Manoukian who helped me navigate the new reality and Silvia Favaro who helped me understand the value of challenging questions.

 From my period at Deloitte, it’s not easy to single out few people, due to the enormous size of a company and the high number of brilliant minds that I met in all projects, but I can’t avoid thanking Pedro Crespo and Manu Thommes.